ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e will revive
-a person uliuo.sl dead from receiving a heavy
-la.l, Ac.
-In an a; o! ciic fit, no ttmo should ha lost
 i:i pour.
 1. e, uow n salt anirwa&#x27;-er, it sulli,.ie:it
 sens. biiily leinainsto a.lu-v swallowing; if
 not, the head must bu sponged with cold wa­